Volatile black seed oil actions and effects explained

 High blood pressure

-The volatile black seed oil has been scientifically proven to lower blood pressure.
+The volatile black seed oil has been researched in regards to lowering blood pressure.

 The spread of multidrug-resistant strains of fungus and the reduced number of drugs available made it necessary to discover new classes of antifungals and compounds that inhibit these resistant viruses.
 The volatile oil of the blessed seed performed a broad spectrum of antibacterial and antifungal activities.

-Black cumin seed had the most impact on the following bacteria and viruses:
+Black cumin seed oil has the most impact on the following bacteria and viruses:

-- The oil was also effective against multi-drug resistant strains of Staphylococcus aureus.
-There is an estimate of 20% of the human population are long-term carriers of S. aureus.
+The oil was also found to be effective against multi-drug resistant strains of Staphylococcus aureus.
+It’s great news, since there is an estimate of 20% of the human population that are long-term carriers of S. aureus.

 The anti-fungal spectrum included Candida albicans and Microsporum gypseum (ringworm).
-The blessed seed is repeatedly recommended for further study due to the powerful results that researchers have found.
+The blessed seed is repeatedly recommended for further study due to the robust results that researchers have found.

-The volatile black seed oil in the blessed seed has been scientifically proven to protect against ulcers by approximately 38%.
-It has also helped with indigestion and reduce fat.
+The volatile black seed oil in the blessed seed has been scientifically proven to have positive results against ulcers.
+It is also used for indigestion and to reduce fat.

-In most Asian countries Nigella Sativa seeds and it’s oil are commonly used for the treatment of asthma.
+In most Asian countries Nigella Sativa seeds and its oil are commonly used for the treatment of asthma.
 The volatile oil in the blessed seed has proven to be an excellent protective agent.
-It is used for both bronchial asthma and asthmatic bronchitis and has proved to be more effective in children than adults.
+It is used for both bronchial asthma and asthmatic bronchitis and has shown to be more effective in children than adults.

-Researchers in Berlin found that the respiratory effects of black cumin seed oil is beneficial for allergic diseases.
+Researchers in Berlin found that the respiratory effects of black cumin seed oil are beneficial for allergic diseases.
 There was a study of 152 patients with allergic diseases.
-Those who received black seed oil in capsules, experienced fewer allergic symptoms compared with those who received a placebo.
+Those who received black seed oil in capsules experienced fewer allergic symptoms compared with those who received a placebo.

 At Xi’an Jiaotong University School of Medicine in China examined the immunomodulatory activity of the blessed seed oil in experimental models of allergic airway inflammation.
 The results of their experiments indicated that the blessed seed oil supplementation improves allergic airway inflammation.

-Black seed oil also helps reduce fever, by inducing perspiration which helps the body cool, and stimulates the release of toxins.
+Black seed oil may also help to reduce fever, by inducing perspiration which helps the body relax, and stimulates the release of toxins.

 Results of the volatile black seed oil significantly suppressed paw oedemas in rats.

-Administration of the volatile black seed oil to type 1 diabetes induced significant decreases (23-43%) in the blood glucose level without affecting insulin release.
-However, treatment of induced diabetes with the oil for 40 consecutive days resulted in a significant decrease in the blood glucose level, and an increase in the blood insulin level.
+Administration of the volatile black seed oil to type 1 diabetes-induced significant has shown to decrease (23-43%) in the blood glucose level without affecting insulin release.
+However, a treatment of induced diabetes with the oil for 40 consecutive days may result in a significant decrease in the blood glucose level, and an increase in the blood insulin level.

-Rats with induced colon cancer in the post initiation stage, but with daily treatment with the volatile black seed oil for 14 weeks induced significant reductions in the colonic lesions.
+Rats with induced colon cancer in the post-initiation stage, were provided daily treatment with the volatile black seed oil for 14 weeks and were shown to have significant reductions in the colonic lesions.

 The treatment did not induce any harmful effects in the blood or urine parameters and no pathological changes in the various vital body organs.
-Furthermore, exposure of various human cancer cell lines to the volatile black seed oil induced significant death of the cells showing clear cytotoxic effects.
+Furthermore, exposure of different human cancer cell lines to the volatile black seed oil has shown to induce significant death of the cells showing obvious cytotoxic effects.

-Research also established that TQ exerted cytotoxicity against lungs, larynx, colon and pancreatic cancer, yet it was more potency against larynx cancer.
+Research also established that TQ exerted cytotoxicity against lungs, larynx, colon and pancreatic cancer, and was more potent against larynx cancer.

 The suggested mechanism was the blockade of calcium channels.
-Furthermore, the oil relaxed the uterine muscle of both rats and guinea-pigs and antagonized oxytocin-induced uterine contractions.
+Furthermore, the oil was shown to relax the uterine muscle of both rats and guinea-pigs and antagonized oxytocin-induced uterine contractions.